 If you sign up for a Hilton Honors account now, you will have to wait 30 days to purchase points and collect at least one Honors Point.
 Otherwise you will have to wait 90 days until the first purchase of points.

-The current promotion runs until the 28th of May, so you still have some time to decide if you want to buy points or not.
+The current promotion runs until July 4, 2019, so you still have some time to decide if you want to buy points or not.

 Whether these changes are positive or negative for members cannot be said with full certainty.
 Officially, however, Hilton has promised that no hotels will become more expensive as a result of the change.
 Hilton also provides a special tool that shows the former categories and required points for each hotel.

 Note: If you only have a few points in your Honors account, you will only see availability for hotels for which you have enough points.
 If you wish to check availability regardless of your account balance, simply log out of your account!

 In the past, Hilton hotels were divided into hotel categories from 1 to 10.
 Depending on the category, a Redemption Night cost between 5,000 and 95,000 points in a standard room:

 - Category 4: 20,000 – 30,000 Points = $100 – $150

 - Category 5: 30,000 – 40,000 Points = $150 – $200

 - Category 6: 30,000 – 50,000 Points = $150 – $250